-Anyone who pays attention to current affairs to some extent knows that the world is currently facing an opioid epidemic, which is particularly problematic in the United States.
+Anyone who pays attention to current affairs to some extent knows that the world is currently facing an opioid epidemic.
+Compared to other countries, the U.S. has a substantial number of individuals using opioids.
 In 2017, over 130 Americans died daily from opioid-related overdoses, 81,000 Americans tried heroin for the first time and 2.1 million Americans had a diagnosis of an opioid use disorder, which is the official term that encompasses opioid abuse and addiction.
-The problem is considered a national public health emergency in the United States.
+The problem is a national public health emergency in the United States.

 In response, steps have been taken to solve this problem, mainly limiting opioid prescriptions to reduce access and exposure to the drugs.
 However, it’s now becoming clear that these steps are not fixing the problem.